datalad-handbook/book/docs/basics/101-121-siblings.rst

 Because he found this very helpful in understanding dataset nesting concepts, he decided to download it from GitHub, and saved it in the ``code/`` directory.

-He does it using the datalad command :dlcmd:`download-url` that you experienced in section :ref:`createDS` already: This command will download a file just as ``wget``, but it can also take a commit message and will save the download right to the history of the dataset that you specify,
+He does it using the DataLad command :dlcmd:`download-url` that you experienced in section :ref:`createDS` already: This command will download a file just as ``wget``, but it can also take a commit message and will save the download right to the history of the dataset that you specify,